equinton/dbexportmodel/readme.md

 The data is stored in a hierarchical form.
 Starting from a table, the JSON record contains the following information:

   * Related information (*child* tables);
-  * the information that corresponds to the associated parameters, i.e. the information stored in dedicated tables, created to ensure uniqueness and non-redundancy.
+  * the parent informations, including parameter tables.

-Each *child* information can also contain child records, parameters, etc.
+Each  information can also contain child  or parent records, parameters, etc., recursively.

 For volumetric issues in particular, binary data (type *bytea*) are stored in a file (one file per record and per binary field).